jrpool/jsonresume-theme-a11y/README.md

 }
 ```

+Strings eligible for conversion but missing from the `legend` property (if any) are rendered without conversion.

+The `docs/resume-sample-1.json` file in this theme’s repository is identical to the `jsonresume` project’s sample source file, except that a `legend` property is added.
+It converts each property name that appears in the source file to a human-intelligible string in English.

 ### Order

-You can decide which properties of the objects in your source file will be rendered at all.
-For those that you choose to render, you can specify what order they appear in.
+You can decide what things appear in your output file, and in what order.

+Some objects in your source file are rendered in a particular order, as specified below.
+Otherwise, however, the properties of an object are rendered as a list, and in an arbitrary order.

-Do this by adding an `order` property to each object you want to control.
-Make the value of the `order` property an object with 2 properties: `format` and `data`.
+To dictate the order rather than leave it to chance, you can give such an object an additional `order` property.
+Make its value an object with 2 properties: `format` and `data`.
 The value of `format` should be `hide`, and the value of `data` should be an array of strings.
-Each string should be one of the property names in your source file.
-Only those properties will be rendered, and they will appear in the same order as their names appear in the `order.data` array, **not** in the order of the properties in the source file.
+Each string should be one of the property names in the object. **Only** those properties will be rendered, and they will appear in the same order as their names appear in the `order.data` array, **not** in the order of the properties in the source file.

-If you choose not to include an `order` property, the application does not promise to render the properties in a particular order.
-Typically the rendering order will be the same as the order in which the properties appear in the source file, but that is not guaranteed.

-An example of an `order` property is:
+An example of an `order` property that might appear in the root-level object is:

 ```json
 "order": {